asheehan/dragon_horde/README.md

 # Elysia with Bun runtime

+This was a quick standup of an app to show token amounts across many different wallets to make managing a bundled token launch easier.

 ## Getting Started
 To get started with this template, simply paste this command into your terminal:
 ```bash